codeconscious/audio-tag-tools/README.md

 Ensure you are in the `AudioTagTools.Console` directory in your terminal.

-## Caching tags
+## 1. Caching tags

-Creates a tag library, a JSON file containing the text tag data from the audio files in a specified directory.
+Creates a "tag library," a JSON file containing the text tag data from the audio files in a specified directory.

 > [!NOTE]
 > If you have many files, especially on an external device, this process might take a while on its initial run, but will be much faster in subsequent ones.